 Full credit to Houston.
 As insipid as they were in the first leg a week ago, they were sharp in this one.
 Eric Alexander and Juan David Cabezas were immense in central midfield, and a backline missing four of its five regular starters was mostly dominant.

 It's hard to overstate how good Alexander and Cabezas were.
 The latter player mostly nullified Valeri, while the former — a player who Porter deemed not good enough when he took over in Portland five years ago — was the most composed man on the field.

 That Houston has ended up in the final four shouldn't be surprising to the Timbers.
 When they were still very much an unknown back in the third week of the season, the Dynamo came to Providence Park and gave the Timbers all they could handle.

-It was easy to see then that this Dynamo team was going to make some noise.
+It was easy to see then that Houston was going to make some noise.
 Wilmer Cabrera has done an outstanding job, and his team has every chance of advancing all the way to MLS Cup.